-Cederberg Municipality's IDP provides a perfect opportunity for the new Council of Cederberg Municipality to reflect on its achievements and challenges over the past couple of months.
-Council has set a number of strategic objectives and it is safe to say that despite all the challenges this Council has not only delivered on its promises but also excelled in a number of aspects which include the following:
+Cederberg Municipality's IDP enables the Council of Cederberg Municipality to reflect on its achievements and challenges over the past couple of months.
+Council has set a number of strategic objectives.
+Despite challenges such as financial constraints and the slow progress shown on certain projects by appointed contractors, this Council not only delivered on those objectives, but also over-achieved on issues such as:

-- Establishment of a stable, effective and competent municipal administration. - Building of partnerships between the municipality, private sector and the community. - Sound financial management. - Facilitated a vibrant local economy which resulted in business opportunities for local entrepreneurs and created a vast number of job opportunities. - Provided access to basic services especially to the poor and vulnerable people. - Building sustainable infrastructure and access to housing opportunities to thousands of families.
+- Establishment of a stable, effective and competent municipal administration. - Building of partnerships between the municipality, private sector and the community. - Sound financial management 2nd Clean Audit achieved. - Facilitated a vibrant local economy which resulted in business opportunities for local entrepreneurs and created a vast number of job opportunities. - Provided access to basic services especially to the poor and vulnerable people. - Building sustainable infrastructure and access to housing opportunities to thousands of families in Citrusdal and Lamberts Bay.

 Integrated development planning is more than just a compliance exercise and has over the years become the backbone of all planning endeavours and development initiatives of Cederberg Municipality.
-The IDP is normally underpinned by a comprehensive public participation process which provides Cederberg Municipality with an opportunity to keep in touch with the ever-changing dynamics in communities.
-Over the last couple of years engagement with communities have dramatically evolved from a series of public meetings to intensified engagement with sector representatives and representations from interest groups to Council.
+Over the last couple of years public participation with communities have dramatically evolved from inputs via ward committees to a series of public meetings to intensified engagement with sector representatives and representations from interest groups to Council.
 All these engagements were complemented by interactive communication through a number of social media platforms.

 The IDP is used by Cederberg Municipality as the mechanism to determine how and where development should take place and prioritise the allocation of resources to facilitate such development.
 Each community has its own requirements regarding development and this uniqueness is highlighted and addressed through the IDP.
 It certainly encourages and assists residents of Cederberg Municipality to take ownership for the future of our area.
-It remains a challenge to balance limited available resources and responsible management against the array of socioeconomic factors.
+It remains a challenge to balance limited available resources and responsible management against the array of socio-economic factors.

-As mentioned before, Cederberg Municipality had to overcome a number of challenges which include the deteriorating conditions of our communities as well as the severe pressure on our water resources due to limited rainfall.
+Cederberg Municipality had to overcome a number of challenges which include the deteriorating conditions of our communities as well as the severe pressure on our water resources due to limited rainfall.
 This situation required Council to make significant investments in comprehensive programmes in all wards and in continuous efforts to secure sustainable quality life for all.

+Council remains committed:

-Council remains committed to ensure that people from all walks of life share in the prosperity of Cederberg Municipality and will continue to dedicate as many resources as possible to ensure we provide our citizens and visitors the best possible experience.
-We will continue to upgrade and maintain our infrastructure, to accelerate our already excellent housing delivery programme, to provide high quality social and public amenities and at the same time protect and enhance pristine natural environment.
-Cederbera Municipality continues to focus on closing the still enormous gap that exists between rich and poor in this community.
-We must ensure that a good balance are maintained between providing for the indigent while still addressing needs in more affluent neighbourhoods.
+• To ensure that people from all walks of life share in the prosperity of Cederberg Municipality and will continue to dedicate as many resources as possible to ensure we provide our citizens and visitors the best possible experience.

+We will continue to upgrade and maintain our infrastructure via the relevant sources of funding, such as MIG and RBIG, to accelerate our already excellent housing delivery programme, and protect and enhance our pristine natural environment.

+Cederberg Municipality:

-This Council will not tolerate racial discrimination in any form and will continue to build communities that reflect the values of our Constitution and a society that is free and fair with opportunities for all.
+- Will continue to ensure that a good balance are maintained between providing for the indigent while still addressing needs in more affluent neighbourhoods. - This Council will not tolerate racial discrimination in any form and will continue to build communities that reflect the values of our Constitution and a society that is free and fair with opportunities for all.

-The IDP shows substantial progress in meeting the objectives it has set out to accomplish and as a collective we are looking forward to serve residents from all sectors of society to the best of our ability.
+Be assured of our endeavours in meeting the objectives we have set out to achieve We will continue to serve all our residents to the best of our ability.